alexa-games/litexa/docs/book/state-management.md

 statement, you may drop it entirely: a handler that does not specify an ending will default to ending with `LISTEN microphone`!

+### When does a state transition happen?

-It's important to note that while the three statements we've learned here determine how a handler ends, they do not have to be the last statement in a handler.
+It's important to note that while the three statements we've described here determine what happens when a handler ends, they do not themselves terminate the handler, nor are their effects immediate.
 For example:

 ```coffeescript
 askAboutSomething